 Finally, don’t use one popup form across all pages and post.
 Target the messaging to the place you want it to appear.
 Take the following situation:

-Whilst I think Bloom is an awesome little plugin, there are two minor downsides:
+Whilst I think Bloom is an awesome little plugin, there are 4 minor downsides:

 - I can’t add additional fields.
 I can only have first name, last name and email address.
 This means that we can’t give the user a choice of lists to opt in to.

-- Bloom doesn’t allow multiple list OptIns.
-With the standard MailPoet forms you can opt a user into more than one list at once, whereas the dropdown form in Bloom forces you to choose just one.
+- Bloom doesn’t allow multiple lists.
+With the standard MailPoet forms you can opt a subscriber into more than one list at once, whereas the dropdown form in Bloom forces you to choose just one.